QubesOS/qubes-doc/user/templates/windows/qubes-windows-tools-4-0.rst

    * - qrexec-agent
      - Responsible for most communication with Qubes (dom0 and other domains), secure clipboard, file copying, qrexec services.
    * - qrexec-wrapper
-     - Helper executable thatís responsible for launching qrexec services, handling their I/O and vchan communication.
+     - Helper executable that‚Äôs responsible for launching qrexec services, handling their I/O and vchan communication.
    * - qrexec-client-vm
      - Used for communications by the qrexec protocol.
    * - qga
      - Gui agent.
    * - QgaWatchdog
-     - Service that monitors session/desktop changes (logon/logoff/locking/UACÖ) and simulates SAS sequence (ctrl-alt-del).
+     - Service that monitors session/desktop changes (logon/logoff/locking/UAC‚Ä¶) and simulates SAS sequence (ctrl-alt-del).
    * - qubesdb-daemon
      - Service for accessing Qubes configuration database.
    * - network-setup
-     - Service that sets up network parameters according to VMís configuration.
+     - Service that sets up network parameters according to VM‚Äôs configuration.
    * - prepare-volume
      - Utility that initializes and formats the disk backed by private.img file.
-Itís registered to run on next system boot during QWT setup, if that feature is selected (it canít run during the setup because Xen block device drivers are not yet active).
+It‚Äôs registered to run on next system boot during QWT setup, if that feature is selected (it can‚Äôt run during the setup because Xen block device drivers are not yet active).
 It in turn registers move-profiles (see below) to run at early boot.
    * - relocate-dir
      - Utility that moves user profiles directory to the private disk.
-Itís registered as an early boot native executable (similar to chkdsk) so it can run before any profile files are opened by some other process.
-Its log is in a fixed location: c:\move-profiles.log (it canít use our common logger library so none of the log settings apply).
+It‚Äôs registered as an early boot native executable (similar to chkdsk) so it can run before any profile files are opened by some other process.
+Its log is in a fixed location: c:\move-profiles.log (it can‚Äôt use our common logger library so none of the log settings apply).